paquettm/420-302-VA_A25/LABS/LAB5_ESP32_MicroPython_Web_Server.md

 Open a browser Visit `http://192.168.2.107` where you place the address that you obtained in your output as above.

+**Reflection:**

-What do you notice?
+- What do you notice?
-Which instructions do you believe are responsible for making the server receive the requests?
+- Which instructions do you believe are responsible for making the server receive the requests?
-Which instructions do you believe are sending the HTTP response?
+- Which instructions do you believe are sending the HTTP response?

 ## Conclusion

 In this tutorial, you were introduced to core embedded programming, Linux hardware interfacing, and simple IoT networking principles.

+## Challenge

+- If you understood the exercise fully, then you should be able to modify the code to handle different Webpages from different addresses in the requests.
+- Otherwise, pair up and discuss the code, what each part does and how you could modify it to accomplish this challenge.
+- Invite the teacher and explain what each part of the code does and how you would make the modifications to get the requested result.

+**Update your reflection logs**